MichaelHallik/MichaelHallik.github.io/_posts/2021-05-25-Robot-Framework-Crypto-Library.md

 We can change the default folder through the 'Set key path' option of the CryptoLibrary CLI tool (see above).

 Through the 'key_path' argument we can refer the CryptoLibrary to a private key file that is located in a folder different from the currently set (default) folder.
-This is very useful, since we can thus create multiple key pairs and place them in different folder.
+This is very useful, since we can thus create multiple key pairs and place them in different folders.
 We can then proceed and use different public keys to encrypt different pieces of test data.
 Through the 'key_path' argument in the import statements of our test suites, we can point the CryptoLibrary to the proper private key files that are needed for decryption.

 The path that we specify as a value to this argument can either be an absolute path or can be a path relative to the file 'cryptoutility.py'.
 The latter is located at: